artefactual-labs/archivematica-acceptance-tests/docs/developer-documentation.rst

-- `amuser/base.py <../amuser/base.py>`_: defines the ``Base`` class, which is a super-class of ``ArchivematicaUser`` as well as of all of the ability classes, e.g., the ``ArchivematicaSeleniumAbility`` class that implements the browser ability.
+- `amuser/base.py <../amuser/base.py>`_: defines the ``Base`` class, which is a super-class of ``ArchivematicaUser`` as well as of all of the ability classes, e.g., the ``ArchivematicaPlaywrightAbility`` class that implements the browser ability.
 The ``Base`` class does the following:

   - Initializes all of the URL getters as configured in